shivajiva101/KlipperWrt/README.md

 `[include timelapse.cfg]`

 - Under `[mcu]` block change your serial port path according to [this](https://github.com/ihrapsa/KlipperWrt/issues/8)[Optional]
-- Build your `klippper.bin` mainboard firmware using a linux desktop/VM (follow `printer.cfg` header for instructions)
+- Build your `klippper.bin` mainboard firmware using a linux operating system.
+It cannot be built using OpenWrt on the box (follow `printer.cfg` header for instructions)
 - Flash your mainboard according to the `printer.cfg` header
 - Do a `FIRMWARE RESTART` inside fluidd/Mainsail
 - Done